Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 code for our main whitespace.c file.
 I focused mainly on the conditionals that determine whether a stack manipulation, mathematical, or input/output function needs to be called to interpret the encoded Whitespace.

+I spent 25 minutes at home continuing with the function that will call which interpretation function to use using conditionals, this time working on flow control and heap access.
+I also reorganized some of our research on my spreadsheet.